elugens/hello-javascript/docs/general-javascript-questions/data-types/array-methods.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> They operate on items instead of characters, as their string counterparts.</div><br />
-  <div><strong>Technical Response:</strong> The methods array indexOf, lastIndexOf, and includes the method have the same syntax and do essentially the same as their string counterparts but operate on items instead of characters.<br /><br />
+  <div><strong>Technical Response:</strong> The methods array indexOf, lastIndexOf, and includes method have the same syntax and do essentially the same as their string counterparts but operate on items instead of characters.<br /><br />
   </div>
   </div>
 </details>

 ---

-### Explain the function and syntax of the array indexOf() method.
+### Explain the function and syntax of the array indexOf() method

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The indexOf array method returns the first index at which a given element gets found in the array, or -1 if it is not present.
-It accepts two arguments, including the searchElement and fromIndex. </div><br />
+  <div><strong>Interview Response:</strong> The indexOf array method returns the first index at which a given element is found in the array, or -1 if it is not present.
+It accepts two arguments, including the searchElement and fromIndex.</div><br />
-  <div><strong>Technical Response:</strong> The indexOf() method returns the first index at which a given element gets found in the array, or -1 if it is not present.
+  <div><strong>Technical Response:</strong> The indexOf() method returns the first index at which a given element is found in the array, or -1 if it is not present.
 It accepts two arguments, including the searchElement and fromIndex.
 The searchElement is the element located in the array.
 The fromIndex is the starting index in the array you want to start the element search from. indexOf() compares searchElement to elements of the Array using strict equality (the same method used by the === or triple-equals operator).<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />